oci-landing-zones/terraform-oci-modules-iam/policies/README.md

 ##### Policy Attachment

-The *ocid* in *supplied_compartments* attribute defines the compartment to which the policy is attached.
+The *id* attribute within *supplied_compartments* attribute defines the compartment to which the policy is attached.

 ##### Putting it Together - An Example